What is the JDeli Image Library?

 Future plans for JDeli Image library

 JDeli has a long wishlist of features we intend to add including more image formats.
-We also intend to start to add some image manipulation tools.
-If you have any requests, we are open to suggestions.
+If you have any requests, we are very open to suggestions.

 How to try JDeli